Practice doesn’t make perfect. Perfect practice makes perfect.

 Remember when blurred images carried a bad rap, always hiding something you couldn’t see on the local news?
 Today, thanks to the influence of Tumblr and Instagram, intentionally blurring a photograph can help highlight, not hide, your content.
 When used as a background, an artfully blurred photo can make text easier to read and bring specific design elements to life.

 Famed leadership blogger Michael Hyatt accents most of his content with an attractive and shareable image.
 For this post’s leading image, he blurred the background, save for the baseball, and used a varsity font for the title.
-Not only did it add color to the blog, the image was repurposed for Twitter, where the story was shared over 2,000 times.
+Not only did it add color to the blog, but the image was also repurposed for Twitter, where the story was shared over 2,000 times.